wspr/will2e/README.txt

 ______________________
 The IFPLATFORM package
-v0.3a       2009/09/10
+v0.4        2010/10/22

 This package uses heuristics to establish whether the document is being processed on Windows or a *NIX platform (Mac OS X, Linux, etc.).

-Shell escape is required to differentiate different *NIX platforms.
+Except if you're using LuaTeX where this information is already known.
+Otherwise, shell escape is required to differentiate different *NIX platforms.

 Booleans provided are:
  - ifwindows